HongmingLiang/Quant_RUC_2025_Spring/Exam/Final_Exam2025Q2.md

 - `Innovations` (**!!!
 Important !!!**)
 - `formality of coding`
 - `Bonus: New things to try`:
-  - Bert, Roberta, deepseek, Gemma, GPT OSS or other NLP
+  - Bert, Roberta, deepseek, Gemma, GPT OSS or other NLP (You can deploy your own LLM on RUC cloud computing platform)
   - pca, autoencoder
   - optuna, hyperopt
   - GNN, CNN, RNN